 If the eye doctor determines that you have Pink Eye or Blepharitis, anti-inflammatory drops will be prescribed.
 These drops can provide major relief as they target the source of the issue quickly and effectively.

 If allergies are the culprit, we can help with that, too.
 Antihistamines and decongestants can alleviate your symptoms and minimize or even eliminate the burning sensation.

 Want your healthy eyes back?
-Contact The Dry Eye Center at Drs.
+Contact Drs.
 Farkas, Kassalow, Resnick & Associates and say goodbye to burning eyes for good.

-We help patients from in and around New York City, The East Side, Roslyn, and Nassau County, throughout New York, enjoy great vision and comfort again.
+We help patients from in and around New York City, Roslyn, Long Island, and Nassau County, throughout New York, enjoy great vision and comfort again.